Terms and conditions

 Subject to these terms and conditions, the College’s OneCard office will provide a refund upon receipt of a completed refund form submitted in person.
 Balances below $50 on the OneCard are non-refundable.
 Refunds on your OneCard account are subject to the restrictions applicable to the meal plan, declining balance and parking plan accounts.
 Refunds are made to the cardholder and cannot be made to anyone else.
 Refunds may be reduced by the amount of any Harmonized Sales Tax (HST), any other applicable taxes and any discount offered by a service provider through your account.
 A $50 administration fee will be deducted from the OneCard account balance prior to any refund being issued.
 The College reserves the right to deduct any outstanding balance on your student account from your refund.
-All refunds are issued by cheque and mailed to the address provided on the refund form.
-Refund cheques are processed and mailed anywhere from 7 to 10 business days after refund forms are received.
+All refunds are returned to the original credit card or in the original method of payment.

 There may be circumstances where you are provided with a promotional account for purchases with your OneCard.
 Funds in promotional accounts are non-refundable and non-transferable and are subject to expiry as determined by the College’s OneCard office.